Wellness Coaching

 Stress and Wellness Coaching

-Stress in an inevitable part of life because humans stress about things they care about.
-If you are living a life of meaning, you will experience stress.
+Stress in an inevitable part of life.
+If you're living a life of meaning, you will experience stress.
 The key is to get better at stress and wellness coaching can help.
 In coaching you won’t be given a handout or told how to get rid of stress.
-Instead, we will work together to help you build a stress mindset so that you feel courageous to turn towards your stress and take action that creates helpful change and enhances emotional wellness, mental health, and overall well-being.
+Instead, we will work together to help you build a stress mindset so that you build confidence to turn towards your stress and take action that creates helpful change in your life and and enhances your overall well-being.

 Sexual Well-Being and Wellness Coaching